 A poll found that the tech field in California is particularly problematic.
 Sixty per cent of women were victims of unwanted sexual advances at work.
 More often than not, the harasser was a superior.
 Exceptionally troubling: 40 per cent of victims did nothing because they thought reacting would damage their career.

 But the trends aren’t all bad.
 In 2017, an NBC/WSJ poll found that, since #MeToo and #TimesUp, 44 per cent of women feel encouraged to speak out and 77 per cent of men feel more likely to speak up if they see someone being treated unfairly.

 Reporting Sexual Harassment

 The EEOC receives around 12,000 complaints of sexual harassment every year, which we can safely assume is a gross undercount of the true statistics.
 In fact, the EEOC estimates that approximately 87-94 per cent of incidents are never formally filed as a complaint.

 However, EEOC data suggests that men are becoming increasingly likely to file claims.
-In 1990, 92 per cent of claims were filed by women and in 2015 that number slid to 83 per cent.
+In 1990, 92 per cent of claims were filed by women.
+In 2015, that number slid to 83 per cent.

 It also seems that the odds of reporting an incident varies depending on the incident type.
 One study available on the EEOC website claims that victims of sexually coercive behavior report their incident 30 per cent of the time, but victims of unwanted physical touching report only 8 per cent of the time.